Trajan's Dacian Wars: Conclusion and aftermath

 The conclusion of the Dacian Wars marked a triumph for Rome and its armies.
 Trajan announced 123 days of celebrations throughout the Empire.
 Dacia's rich gold mines were secured and it is estimated that Dacia then contributed 700 million Denarii per annum to the Roman economy, providing finance for Rome's future campaigns and assisting with the rapid expansion of Roman towns throughout Europe.
 The remains of the mining activities are still visible, especially at Roșia Montană.
 One hundred thousand male slaves were sent back to Rome; and to discourage future revolts, legions XIII Gemina and V Macedonica were permanently posted in Dacia.
 The conquered half (southern) of Dacia was annexed, becoming a province while the northern part remained free but never formed a state.

 The two wars were notable victories in Rome's extensive expansionist campaigns, gaining Trajan the people's admiration and support.
 The conclusion of the Dacian Wars marked the beginning of a period of sustained growth and relative peace in Rome.
 Trajan began extensive building projects and was so prolific in claiming credit that he was given the nickname Ivy.
-Trajan became an honorable civil leader, improving Rome's civic infrastructure, thereby paving the way for internal growth and reinforcement of the Empire as a whole.

 As a consequence of the war, Dacia went through a huge demographic change.
 In the province of Dacia, out of 3000 identified personal names only 60 were of Dacian, while 2200 were of Roman origin.

 Most of the Dacian population was from now outside Transylvania, known as the Free Dacians, who continuously raided the province allying themselves with the Sarmatians, while the insiders (who were divided up by the Romans to tribes) made at least two rebellions against Roman authority.